OSGeo/OSGeoLive-doc/en/quickstart/52nSOS_quickstart.rst

 1. Select :menuselection:`Geospatial --> Web Services --> 52North --> Start 52North SOS` to start the 52°North SOS.

-2. This will open the 52°North SOS client welcome page in firefox at http://localhost:8080/52nSOS/.
-Open the test client by selecting the version you would like to use, 1.0.0 for example:
+2. This will open the 52°North SOS client welcome page in firefox at http://localhost:8080/52nSOS/ (see Fig. 1).
+   Please click on the link labelled with “here” to complete the installation process (in the red highlighted message):

 .. image:: ../../images/screenshots/1024x768/52n_sos_install_start.png
-  :scale: 70 %
+  :scale: 100 %
   :alt: screenshot of 52°North SOS client welcome page
   :align: center